unixorn/awesome-zsh-plugins/README.md

 ### Zgen

+* [rad-shell](https://github.com/brandon-fryslie/rad-shell) - A fantastically feature rich, lightning-fast shell, using [ZSH](http://www.zsh.org/), [Prezto](https://github.com/sorin-ionescu/prezto), and [Zgen](https://github.com/tarjoilija/zgen).
-* [zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) - A simple quickstart for using ZSH with zgen.
-This includes a curated collection of plugins, and will automatically configure ZSH to use zgen to load them, configures zgen to periodically automatically update itself, the plugins, and the quickstart kit itself.
+* [zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) - A simple quickstart for using ZSH with [zgen](https://github.com/tarjoilija/zgen).
+This includes a curated collection of plugins, and will automatically configure ZSH to use [zgen](https://github.com/tarjoilija/zgen) to load them, configures [zgen](https://github.com/tarjoilija/zgen) to periodically automatically update itself, the plugins, and the quickstart kit itself.

 ## Plugins